Flexiana/notion-to-md/README.md

 ### Allowing access to Notion API

-To interact with the API, we first need to get permission from Notion itself.
-We have to give an integration user access to a page.
+To interact with the API, we have to give the integration user access to page(s) we want to fetch.
 To achieve this, follow the steps below.

 1. Go to the page you want to fetch.